 The Bio Wall

 Whilst working with Fjord, we moved from a humble studio in Fitzroy to a new “whizz bang” office in the city.
 For the move, I was tasked with developing art installations within our office.
 The bio wall was the favourite of three concepts developed for the office.
-It’s an interactive wall with perspex fins hung vertically along the main wall of the office. each fin would RGB LED lights shinning from the inner edge.
+It’s an interactive wall with perspex fins hung vertically along the main wall of the office.
+Each fin would have RGB LED lights shinning from the inner edge.
 The light would flow through the perspex and light up the opposite edge of the perspex.
 With the RGB LEDs connected to a Raspberry Pi via LED modules our creative technologists would be able to adjust the light luminosity and colour in which ever way they saw fit.
 With motion sensors, midi controllers or bluetooth modules viewers could interact with the wall through movement, manual interaction or by frequency of people walking past.

 Equinox Name Tags

 Fjord have an annual event where everyone working for Fjord get together to share knowledge, meet each other and see what is in the pipeline for the company over the next year.
-There are a thousand odd people that come to this event and after my first year attending, there was a problem with the event that I want to have a go at solving.
+There are a thousand odd people that come to this event and after my first year attending, there was a problem with the event that I wanted to have a go at solving.

 With so many people at these events, what is a simple way of creating more meaningful relationships without it feeling contrived?